ABridoux/SafeFetching/Sources/SafeFetching/SafeFetching.docc/Articles/build-requests.md

 ```

 ## Steps order
-Whereas some steps cannot be performed in a random order, others like the "additional setting" can be used any time after the target is specified.
+Whereas some steps cannot be performed in a random order, others like the "setting" can be used any time after the target is specified.
 That said, it's advised to keep the order used to expose the steps:

 - target
 - predicate